-The American Academy of Family Physicians (AAFP) advises talking to children, teens, and young adults, who are 10 to 24 years of age, about the dangers of too much sun exposure.
+The American Academy of Family Physicians (AAFP) advises talking to children, teens, and young adults with fair skin about the dangers of too much sun exposure.
 You should teach them how to protect themselves and reduce their risk of skin cancer.

 There is not enough research to recommend screening for skin cancer.
 This does not mean it isn’t a good form of prevention.
 Talk to your doctor about screening if you are at risk of skin cancer.
 You also can check yourself and your kids at home.

 The sun gives off rays of light that can help and harm us.
 These are known as ultraviolet (UV) rays.
 There are three different types of UV rays: UVA, UVB, and UVC.

 UVA rays are the most common form of sun exposure.
 UVB rays make up less sun exposure but are more intense.
 UVC rays are the worst.
 Luckily, we are not at risk of UVC rays.
 The earth’s ozone layer blocks these rays.

 Even though you can’t see UV rays, they can go through your skin.
 The outer layer of skin is the epidermis.
 The inner layer is called the dermis.
 Your nerves and blood vessels are located in the dermis.
 Epidermis cells contain a pigment (or dye) called melanin.
 People with light skin have less melanin than dark-skinned people.
 This is why very fair-skinned people burn easier.

 Melanin protects our skin and also creates vitamin D. When your body defends itself against UV rays, your skin tans or darkens.
 Too much sun exposure allows UV rays to reach your inner skin layers.
 You know this as sunburn.
 This can cause skin cells to die, damage, or develop cancer.
 Signs of sunburn include: